 Number of Periods (n)

 The number of periods equals how many months or years the project or investment will last.
-Sometimes, the number of periods will default to 10, or 10 years, since that is the average lifespan of a business.
-However, different projects, companies, and investments may have more explicit timeframes.
+Sometimes, the number of periods will default to 10, or 10 years, since that’s the average lifespan of a business.
+However, different projects, companies, and investments may have more specific timeframes.

 Discount Rate (r)

 In most situations, the discount rate is the company’s weighted average cost of capital (WACC).
-A company’s WACC is how much money it needs to make to justify the cost of operating and includes things like the company’s interest rate, loan payments, and dividend payments.
+A company’s WACC is how much money it needs to make to justify the cost of operating.
+WACC includes the company’s interest rate, loan payments, and dividend payments.

 Initial Investment

 The initial investment is how much the project or investment costs upfront.
-For example, if a project costs $5 million at the start, that should be subtracted from the total discounted cash flows.
+For example, if a project initially costs $5 million, that will be subtracted from the total discounted cash flows.

 Interpreting Net Present Value